jonathandroth/TestMechs/README.md

 #> [1] 0.1002207
 ```

-Here, the parameter `at_group = NULL` makes the function to compute the
+Here, the parameter `at_group = NULL` asks the function compute the
 lower bound on the fraction of always-takers, pooled across different
-$M$ values to be around 10 percent.
-(The empirical distribution suggests
+$M$ values, which it calculates to be around 10 percent.
+(The empirical
-a small violation of monotonicity, although it is not statistically
+distribution suggests a small violation of monotonicity, although it is
-significant; the argument `allow_min_defiers = TRUE` calculates the
+not statistically significant; the argument `allow_min_defiers = TRUE`
-lower bound allowing for the minimum number of defiers consistent with
+calculates the lower bound allowing for the minimum number of defiers
-the empirical distribution — see footnote 25 of the paper for details.)
+consistent with the empirical distribution — see footnote 25 of the
+paper for details.)

+We note that while the method works with multi-valued discrete mediators
+(such as our 1-5 score), we generally expect the power of the test to
+decrease as one approaches an approximately continuous mediator.
+See the
+discussion in Remarks 2 and 3 of the paper regarding power and
+discretization of $M$.

 ### Combination of both mechanisms